WROX-FM: History

-The station signed on in 1986.
-Though it initially was planned to be a classical music station as WWGH, it instead signed on as WIAV, "Wave 96", with a Top 40/CHR format.
+The station signed on in May 1986.
+Though it initially was planned to be a classical music station as WWGH, it instead signed on as WIAV, "Wave 96", with a top 40/CHR format.
+It had been constructed by Elleck Seymour of Myrtle Beach, South Carolina, who conceived a network of stations serving mid-Atlantic beach communities.
+After already dealing with technical problems, a lightning strike caused the station to leave the air in October 1987.
+The parent company, Resort Broadcasting, then filed for bankruptcy organization in March 1988.
 It was then co-owned with WVAB (1550 AM).

 Bishop L.E.
 Willis later bought the two stations and then bought 92.1, later spinning off WVAB.
 It then shifted to a dance-leaning CHR as WKSV, "Kiss 96", in December 1988.
-Six months later, in May 1989, it flipped to Christian after WXRI was sold.
+Six months later, in May 1989, it flipped to a Christian adult contemporary format after WXRI was sold; the station inherited WXRI's music catalog.
+The format was tweaked to a more adult contemporary version in March 1990.

-On June 21, 1991, WKSV adopted WMYK's urban format as 'Touch 96' and adopted the call letters WMYA on August 5, 1991.
+In May 1991, after several months off air due to storm damage, WKSV returned as urban contemporary "Touch 96"; WMYK then flipped to rock in June.
+It formed a simulcast with a new WMYK on 92.1 MHz.

 In October 1993, Willis sold the station to current owner Sinclair Telecable.
-Shortly after the sale, WMYA flipped to its current format and "96X" branding on October 25.
+Shortly after the sale, WMYA left the air for three weeks; it then flipped to its current format and "96X" branding on October 25.

-In 1995, in order to fill a coverage gap in the core portion of Hampton Roads, they put their new 250 watt translator at 106.1 MHz (W291AE) on the air; it was best heard in downtown Norfolk to help eliminate signal dropout in the downtown area.
+In 1995, in order to fill a coverage gap in the core portion of Hampton Roads, they put their new 250-watt translator on 106.1 MHz (W291AE) on the air; it was best heard in downtown Norfolk to help eliminate signal dropout in the downtown area.
 The translator existed until 2004, when WUSH was born.